IoT, Architecture, Kafka, Stream Processing, Edge Computing, Data Ingestion

 Scalability and Resource Management

 Kafka cluster management becomes critical at scale.
-Management platforms provide visibility into partition distribution, consumer lag, and cluster health, enabling teams to identify bottlenecks before they impact data freshness.
+Conduktor provides comprehensive visibility into partition distribution, consumer lag, cluster health, and topic configuration (Topics Guide), enabling teams to identify bottlenecks before they impact data freshness.
+Real-time monitoring of consumer lag helps detect when downstream processors cannot keep pace with IoT device ingestion rates (Monitoring).
+For monitoring strategies, see Kafka Cluster Monitoring and Metrics.

 Data Quality and Schema Evolution

 As device fleets evolve, schemas change.
-Implementing schema versioning and compatibility rules ensures new device versions don't break existing processing pipelines.
-Schema management features help teams govern schema evolution across distributed IoT deployments.
+Implementing schema versioning and compatibility rules (forward, backward, full) ensures new device versions don't break existing processing pipelines.
+Schema Registry enforces compatibility policies, preventing incompatible schema changes that would break downstream consumers.
+Schema governance features help teams manage schema evolution across distributed IoT deployments with thousands of device types.
+For detailed guidance, see Schema Evolution Best Practices.

 Security and Access Control